Last Updated on December 15, 2020

 Full of seafood and cheap beer, Riley and I dived back into the bustling streets but quickly realized we needed to find a bathroom — any bathroom — in a hurry.
 In a desperate search, we poked our heads down a dark, greasy alley where we heard the faint echoes of a keyboard and off-tone vocals in the distance.

 We followed the sounds into the back door of a dimly lit lounge with soft red lighting and cigarette smoke hanging in the air.
 A middle-aged couple shared the microphone – singing together passionately to a Cantonese ballad.
 The moment we set foot inside, we knew we’d stumbled upon our destiny for the evening – Hongkongers love karaoke, and so do we.

 A few locals spotted us (clearly, we looked a bit out of place) and invited us to their table.
 They ordered a round of drinks, brought us a book of songs, and chatted to us in broken English.

-It didn’t take long for our new friends to more or less force us into picking out a couple of songs.
-They apparently badly wanted to hear us sing, and we really had no choice in the matter.
+It didn’t take long for our new friends to force us into picking out a couple of songs.
+They wanted to hear us sing badly, so we really had no choice in the matter.
 We’d be singing in front of strangers whether we were ready or not.